 Another type of pipe to watch out for, popular from the 1970s through the 1990s, is polybutylene plastic pipe.
 This was very popular in the sunny south but is not recommended due to breakage.
 The plastic reacts with chemicals added to municipal water supplies, leading to crazing and fractures.
 These pipes, like galvanized steel pipes, should be replaced.

-At Day & Night Air, copper is the preferred replacement material for pipes.
+At Day & Night Air, we copper is the preferred replacement material for pipes.
 Copper works easily, solders and brazes beautifully, provides decades of reliable service, and holds up under pressure and temperature changes.

 Another choice is PEX, crosslinked polyethylene, a flexible plastic tubing.
 Because of its easy installation, PEX will cost less than copper.